LeetCube/LeetCube/doc/run.md

 ## Python

-`-s` is optional, it shows timing for each individual test.
+`-s` flag is optional, it shows timing for each individual test.

 ```shell
 pytest test/python/test_n.py -s
 ```

-To compile and run all tests:
+To run all tests:

 ```shell
 pytest test/python/ -s